Kung Kasalanan Man: Plot

-Because of the return of the true Irma, the fake Irma anonymously calls Alvaro, who has visible facial scars and gives him the address of the true Irma, who temporarily stays at her aunt's house.
-One morning, the two Irmas face each other, to which the true Irma angrily calls Jo an "impostor".
+Because of the return of the true Irma, the fake Irma anonymously calls Alvaro, who has visible facial scars, and gives him the address of the true Irma, who temporarily stays at her aunt's house.
+One morning, the two Irmas face each other, and the true Irma angrily calls Jo an "impostor".
 Later, Irma returns home, only to be kidnapped by Alvaro, who takes her to a dilapidated house.
-When Irma regained consciousness, Alvaro attempts to rape her violently as an act of revenge but the latter escaped successfully.
+When Irma regained consciousness, Alvaro attempts to rape her violently as an act of revenge, but the latter escaped successfully.
 On the following day, Irma visits Dan at the office, only for Dan to realize that she is the true Irma while the Irma whom he marries is Jo.

 With Dan realizing that he is married to the fake Irma, he makes a plan to leave the country with the true Irma and Yvette.
 While the three stay at the hotel, the fake Irma shows up.
 On the same night, Alvaro notices the van, which Tiya Bining is inside, and starts following them to the hotel.
 While intruding on their hotel room, the fake Irma shoots the true Irma and exits.
 Unfortunately for the fake Irma, Alvaro starts shooting at her.

-The gunfight continues when the fake Irma tries to escape at the emergency stairwell and Alvaro follows her, followed by Dan.
+The gunfight continues when the fake Irma tries to escape at the emergency stairwell, and Alvaro follows her, followed by Dan.
 When she accidentally slipped on the stairs, Alvaro shot the fake Irma to death and left the scene after he finished the job.

 Fortunately, the true Irma survived the attempted fatal shooting by Jo, much to Dan's relief.
-On the next day, Irma, Dan, and Yvette leave the hotel and give farewell to Tiya Bining before they go to Paris.
+The next day, Irma, Dan, and Yvette leave the hotel and say farewell to Tiya Bining before they go to Paris.
 Alvaro, who is in his car, notices Irma in a taxi, whom he sees is alive, and wants to finish her.
 However, it never materialized as he realized that they had gone to the airport and moved on.
 The film ends with the plane bound for France taking off.